 We are subject to regulation at the local, state and federal levels.
 These laws and regulations, as well as their interpretation, may be changed from time to time.
 Any change in these laws or regulations, or their interpretation, or any failure by us to comply with these laws or regulations may adversely affect our business.

-Regulations governing our operation as a BDC will affect our ability to raise additional capital.
+Regulations governing our operation as a BDC affect our ability to, and the way in which we, raise additional capital.